Are you confident that you’re producing the best training materials possible? Or is your training material development procedure lacking?

-1. Start With Your Learning Objective
+1. Start With Your Learning Objectives

 For example, your first instinct might be to say that a training manual is about your company's intranet.
-But it’s better to have a set of specific learning goals outlined:

 By setting out these goals in a specific manner, you can check to see that your training material includes all the relevant information.